gofractally/psibase/doc/psidk/src/README.md

 ### Application interfaces

-In addition to storing and serving user interfaces, the psibase protocol also introduces the concept of app interfaces, which wrap interactions with applications into convenient helper functions and which run client-side.
-These interfaces are intended to facilitate most interactions between users and applications, and between different applications on the client-side.
+In addition to storing and serving user interfaces, the psibase protocol also introduces the concept of app interfaces, which wrap interactions with applications into convenient client-side helper functions.
+These interfaces are intended to facilitate most interactions between users and applications.

-More about applications interfaces can be read about [here](./development/app-interfaces/README.md).
+More about application interfaces can be read about [here](./development/app-interfaces/README.md).

 ### Triedent

 Blockchains coordinate shared state between different nodes.
 Within a single node, there is still an underlying database technology used to store, cache, and retrieve data from the device storage disk and/or RAM.
-Psibase also specifies the design and characteristics of this underlying database technology in order to maximize its throughput by working with the unique constraints of a blockchain use-case.
+Psibase also specifies the design and characteristics of this underlying database technology in order to maximize its throughput by working with the unique constraints of a blockchain use case.
 For example, read queries to this database must run in parallel without significantly affecting write performance.
-This characteristic minimizes the costs of running infrastructure providers because blockchain state can be accessed in parallel by many CPU cores.
+This characteristic minimizes the costs of running infrastructure providers because the blockchain state can be accessed in parallel by many CPU cores.

 This novel database design is called Triedent, and a reference implementation can be found [here](https://github.com/gofractally/psibase/tree/main/libraries/triedent).